Nico-Curti/graphomics/docs/source/features.rst

   in the skeleton graph.
   The distribution of the weight scores could be used as feature for the quantification of that metric.

+* **Number of self links:**
+  A self link is defined as a link between a node and itself.
+  The number of self links could be informative about the presence of shape's holes and invaginations.

 * **Euler number**:
   The Euler number is a topological invariant